 The work, the first large-scale public commission by Linder in London, consists of an 85 metre long street-level billboard at Southwark station and a cover commission for the 29th edition of the pocket Tube map.

-The Bower of Bliss manifests at Southwark Station in the histories, myths and fables of the many women Linder has uncovered during her residency in Southwark.
+The Bower of Bliss manifests at Southwark station in the histories, myths and fables of the many women Linder has uncovered during her residency in Southwark.
 From Londinium sex workers in AD 43; to an 1815 illustration of the Night Queen from Mozart’s opera The Magic Flute inspiration for the station architects; to the women who run London Underground today, Linder’s photomontage will reclaim the representation of women from the male gaze to form a picture of empowerment for women everywhere.

 This commission forms part of a new body of work initiated by Linder at Chatsworth House and Glasgow Women’s Library between 2017 and 2018.
 The title, The Bower of Bliss, references the etymology of ‘bower’ and its use in the notion of a ‘bower of bliss’ from its origins as a garden dwelling; as a site for excess and lust, and finally as Victorian slang for the female form.
 Reclaiming the phrase Linder will turn Southwark station into a sanctuary, creating a billboard that will change each season throughout the exhibition period.
-Reacting to the current social and political surroundings each layer will create a new collage in keeping with the artist’s infamous photomontage style.
+Reacting to current socio-political surroundings each layer will create a new collage in keeping with the artist’s infamous style.

 Linder has been working with photomontage for the past three decades, created from images lifted from erotic, women’s fashion and domestic magazines.
 The photomontages manipulate and disrupt to challenge cultural expectations of women and in particular the female body as commodity.